-SHAKEN end entity certificates shall contain a CRL Distribution Point extension with a CRL Distribution Point Name identifying the HTTP URL reference to the file containing the SHAKEN CRL hosted by the STI-PA.
+STI intermediate and end entity certificates shall contain a CRL Distribution Points extension containing a single DistributionPoint entry.
+The DistributionPoint shall contain a distributionPoint field identifying the HTTP URL reference to the file containing the SHAKEN CRL hosted by the STI-PA, and a cRLIssuer field that matches the Issuer field of the CRL.

-SHAKEN intermediate and end entity certificates shall include a Certificate Policies Extension containing a single OID value that identifies the SHAKEN Certificate Policy established by the STI-PA.
+STI intermediate and end entity certificates shall include a Certificate Policies extension containing a single OID value that identifies the SHAKEN Certificate Policy established by the STI-PA.
 The OID value is specified in the SHAKEN Certificate Policy document.

-SHAKEN end entity certificates shall contain a TNAuthList extension as specified in RFC 8226 [Ref 25].
+STI end entity certificates shall contain a TNAuthList extension as specified in RFC 8226 [Ref 25].
 The TNAuthList shall contain a single SPC value.

-The private key of a SHAKEN root or intermediate certificate shall be used to sign SHAKEN certificates, and may be used to sign other items that are used internally by the STI-CA (i.e., internal CRLs).
-Likewise, the private key of a SHAKEN end entity certificate shall only be used to sign PASSporTs, supported by SHAKEN-compliant authentication services (i.e., PASSporTs supporting the "shaken", "rph" and "div" extensions).
+The private key of an STI root or intermediate certificate shall be used to sign STI certificates, and may be used to sign other items that are used internally by the STI-CA (i.e., internal CRLs).
+Likewise, the private key of an STI end entity certificate shall only be used to sign PASSporTs, supported by SHAKEN-compliant authentication services (e.g., PASSporTs supporting the "shaken", "rph" or "div" extensions).

-SHAKEN certificate examples are provided in Appendix A.
+STI certificate examples are provided in Appendix A.

 SHAKEN CRL Requirements